SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.6.md

 - Force release ownership
 - Add a comment

-If you right-click a manually created incident, you will also be able to select *Clear alarm... *When you clear a manually created incident, the alarm group will be cleared and all the base alarms will again be added to the Alarm Console.
+If you right-click a manually created incident, you will also be able to select *Clear alarm*.
+When you clear a manually created incident, the alarm group will be cleared and all the base alarms will again be added to the Alarm Console.

 #### Alarm templates - Anomaly detection: Configuring alarms for flatline changes \[ID_33123\] \[ID_33139\] \[ID_33171\]

 From DataMiner 10.0.3 onwards, you can configure an alarm template so that alarms are generated instead of suggestion events when anomalies are detected for specific parameters.
 From now on, you can also enable this for flatline changes.

 1. Click the cogwheel button in the top-right corner of the alarm template editor.
-2. Select the option *Advanced configuration of anomaly detection*.
+1. Select the option *Advanced configuration of anomaly detection*.
 Four extra columns will be displayed in the template editor.
-3. In the *Flatline monitor* column, click the toggle button to enable or disable alarms for flatline changes.
+1. In the *Flatline monitor* column, click the toggle button to enable or disable alarms for flatline changes.

 #### Alarm Console - Automatic incident tracking: Manually created incidents (alarm groups) will have their alarm focus score set to 0 \[ID_33130\]